Sessile serrated adenoma of the colon and rectum

 Sessile serrated adenomas are most often found on the right side of the colon, including parts of the colon that are designated as the cecum, ascending, and transverse colon, but they may occur in any location including the rectum.

-How do pathologists make the diagnosis of sessile serrated adenoma?
+How is the diagnosis of sessile serrated adenoma made?

 The diagnosis of SSA is usually made after the adenoma is removed during a medical procedure called a colonoscopy.
 The adenoma may be removed in one piece or in multiple pieces.
 The tissue sample is then sent to a pathologist for examination.